100Dales/OCR_Project_6/README.md

 # OCR Project 6

-This automation script was developed with Python version 3.9.
+This automation script was developed with Python version 3.9.7.

-Its objective is to automate the creation of OUs, users and groups on Windows Server OS from a CSV file.
+Its objective is to automate the creation of OUs and users on Windows Server OS (2016 and more) from a CSV file.

 ## Install

-`pip install -r requirements`
+Install requirements on CMD : `pip install -r requirements.txt`

 ## Run